-- As the Pilgrim Fathers Having crossed the Atlantic on board the Mayflower, they first landed on Cape Cod.
-The First Encounter Beach on the peninsula recalls this.
-There they met the first Indians.
+- As the Pilgrim Fathers Having crossed the Atlantic aboard the Mayflower, they first landed on Cape Cod.
+First Encounter Beach on the peninsula commemorates this.
+There they finally met the first Indians.
 However, they quickly realized that the region would not ensure their survival.
-So they got back in their ship and sailed on to the Bay of Plymouth.
-There they built their first settlement in North America.
-If you are interested in the history of the Pilgrim Fathers, then you will find a story about the Pilgrim Fathers Museum in Leiden in Holland.
+Therefore, they boarded their ship again and sailed further into Plymouth Bay.
+There they established their first settlement in North America.
+If you are interested in the history of the Pilgrim Fathers, you can find a story about it at this link Pilgrim Fathers Museum in Leiden, Holland.
 This is reminiscent of her time in Holland.
-They had fled there when the persecution increased in England.
-However, they soon realized that even in their new home they could not live the life they longed for.
-Therefore, they joined a group of other Puritans who wanted to leave England.
+It was there that they fled when persecution increased in England.
+However, they soon realized that even in their new homeland they could not live the life they longed for.
+So they joined a group of other Puritans who wanted to leave England.
 The goal was actually the English colony in Northern Virginia.
-However, a storm brought them to the coast of New England.
+However, a storm brought them to the New England coast.
 Here they built their own lives as they wished.
-The Pilgrim Fathers Memorial in Provincetown reminds of them.
+The Pilgrim Fathers Memorial in Provincetown commemorates them.